Saeed al-Qashash

 Saeed al-Qashash (1979 – June 6, 1999) was a Jordanian mass murderer who killed twelve people, including 11 members of his family in 1998.

 Murders

-On June 10, 1998, Qashash killed his 19-year-old classmate, Atta Shalan, his mother, Thuria, his father, Armin, his two brothers, Mohammed and Mostafa, and four sisters, Karimeh, Wafa, Mervit, Insaf, a brother-in-law, and two nephews, ages two and three.
+On June 10, 1998, Qashash killed his 19-year-old classmate, Atta Shalan, his mother, Thuria, his father, Amin, his two brothers, Mohammed and Mostafa, and four sisters, Karimeh, Wafa, Mervit, Insaf, a brother-in-law, and two nephews, ages two and three.
 The victims were each lured to his family home's basement and then shot in the back of the head with a 7mm pistol.
 Qashash piled up the bodies and covered them with blankets and carpets.
 He then sealed the basement with bricks and cement before fleeing.
 The murders occurred in the outskirts of Amman.
 Qashash was arrested two days later and confessed to the murders.

 Trial and execution

 In November 1998, Qashash was tried for and convicted of 12 counts of premeditated murder.
 He pleaded with Judge Mohammed Ajamieh to spare his life, but was sentenced to death.
 Qashash did not react to the sentence.

 Qashash was hanged shortly before dawn at Swaqa Prison, about 60 miles south of Amman, on June 6, 1999.